 Celebrates one of the world's most beloved storytellers, following his evolution from a conservative son of the Old South into a gay rights pioneer whose novels inspired millions to re-claim their lives.

-Jewel Thais-Williams, helped changed laws, save lives and influence communities across Los Angeles, California as she opened her legendary nightclub's door for 42 years.
-Director C. Fitz draws a portrait of a determined entrepreneur who overcame the challenges of being black, female, poor and lesbian to create a lasting legacy in the West Hollywood community.
+Jewel Thais-Williams helped change laws, save lives and influence communities across Los Angeles, California as she opened her legendary nightclub's door for 42 years.
+Director C. Fitz draws a portrait of a determined entrepreneur who overcame the challenges of being black, female, poor and lesbian to create a lasting legacy in the community.

 Bayard & Me - Bayard Rustin was the organizer of the March on Washington and one of the leaders of the civil rights movement.
 In the 1980s Bayard adopted his younger boyfriend Walter Naegle to obtain the legal protections of marriage.